 Jim Kirk Group Publisher and Executive Editor of Crain’s Chicago Business

-Sample Instructors & Guest Speakers
+Past CLC Instructors and Guest Speakers

 Ciere Boatright